Dear Fellow Investor:

 It should not be assumed that investment decisions made in the future will be profitable or guard against losses, as no strategy can guarantee future results or entirely protect against loss of principal.
 There is no guarantee that the strategies discussed herein will succeed in all market conditions or are appropriate for every investor.

-Investors should carefully consider the investment objectives, risks, charges, and expenses of the BTS Tactical Fixed Income Fund and the BTS Managed Income Fund before investing.
+Investors should carefully consider the investment objectives, risks, charges, and expenses of the BTS Tactical Fixed Income Fund, BTS Managed Income Fund, and BTS Enhanced Equity Income Fund before investing.
 This and other information about the Fund is contained in the prospectus and should be read carefully before investing.
-The prospectus can be obtained on our web site, www.btsfunds.com, by calling toll free 1‐877‐287‐9820 (1‐877‐BTS‐9820), or by calling your financial representative.
-The BTS Tactical Fixed Income Fund is distributed by Northern Lights Distributors, LLC, Member FINRA/SIPC.
+The prospectus can be obtained on our web site, www.btsfunds.com, by calling toll free 1-877-287-9820 (1-877-BTS-9820), or by calling your financial representative.
+The BTS Funds are distributed by Northern Lights Distributors, LLC, Member FINRA/SIPC.
 BTS Asset Management, Inc. is not affiliated with Northern Lights Distributors, LLC.

 CITATIONS